kubernetes/website/content/en/docs/tasks/administer-cluster/dns-custom-nameservers.md

 {{% capture overview %}}
 This page explains how to configure your DNS Pod and customize the DNS resolution process.
 In Kubernetes version 1.11 and later, CoreDNS is at GA and is installed by default with kubeadm.
-See [Configuring CoreDNS](#config-coredns) and [Using CoreDNS for Service Discovery](/docs/tasks/administer-cluster/coredns/).
+See [CoreDNS ConfigMap options](#coredns-configmap-options) and [Using CoreDNS for Service Discovery](/docs/tasks/administer-cluster/coredns/).
 {{% /capture %}}